yunzhishi/Blog-Source/source/_posts/voronoi.md

 }
 ...
 ```
 Notice that `int n` is declared as a global variable; however, in `updatePoints` it was only called as a local dummy variable.
 It leads to a very dangerous ambiguity: how should these two variables with the same name but different scope be related?
 Often this is an environment-dependent result.
-Eventually I fixed it by explicitly update the value of the global variable `int n`:
+Eventually I fixed it by explicitly updating the value of the global variable `int n`:
 ```java
 void updatePoints(int n_new){
     for (int i = points.size()-1; i >= 0; i--) {